symfony/symfony-docs/book/templating.rst

         $this->render('AcmeBlogBundle:Blog:index.html.twig', array('blogs' => $blogs));
     }

-We learned in the :ref:`template-naming-locations` section that the template in question lives at ``Resources/views/Blog/index.html.twig`` inside the ``AcmeBlogBundle`` bundle.
-When this template is requested, by default Symfony2 will look at the following paths in order to locate the template to render:
+When the ``AcmeBlogBundle:Blog:index.html.twig`` is rendered, Symfony2 actually looks in two different locations for the template:

 #. ``app/Resources/AcmeBlogBundle/views/Blog/index.html.twig``
 #. ``src/Acme/BlogBundle/Resources/views/Blog/index.html.twig``

-So to override the bundle template, copy the ``index.html.twig`` template to ``app/Resources/AcmeBlogBundle/views/Blog/index.html.twig`` (the ``AcmeBlogBundle`` directory might not exist so you'll need to create it).
+To override the bundle template, just copy the ``index.html.twig`` template from the bundle to ``app/Resources/AcmeBlogBundle/views/Blog/index.html.twig`` (the ``app/Resources/AcmeBlogBundle`` directory won't exist, so you'll need to create it).
 You're now free to customize the template.

-Now, when the ``AcmeBlogBundle:Blog:index.html.twig`` template is rendered, Symfony2 will look first for the template in your app's Resources directory as described above, followed by the ``AcmeBlogBundle`` Resources directory.

-This logic also applies when templates inherit from a base template in the bundle.
+This logic also applies to base bundle templates.
 Suppose also that each template in ``AcmeBlogBundle`` inherits from a base template called ``AcmeBlogBundle::layout.html.twig``.
-As above, Symfony2 will look at the following paths to locate the template:
+Just as before, Symfony2 will look in the following two places for the template:

 #. ``app/Resources/AcmeBlogBundle/views/layout.html.twig``
 #. ``src/Acme/BlogBundle/Resources/views/layout.html.twig``

-So, as before, to override the template, just copy it to ``app/Resources/AcmeBlogBundle/views/layout.html.twig``.
-You're then free to customize this copy as you see fit.
+Once again, to override the template, just copy it from the bundle to ``app/Resources/AcmeBlogBundle/views/layout.html.twig``.
+You're now free to customize this copy as you see fit.

-If you take a step back, you'll see that Symfony2 always starts by looking in the ``app/Resources/BUNDLE_NAME/views/`` directory for a template.
+If you take a step back, you'll see that Symfony2 always starts by looking in the ``app/Resources/{BUNDLE_NAME}/views/`` directory for a template.
 If the template doesn't exist there, it continues by checking inside the ``Resources/views`` directory of the bundle itself.
 This means that all bundle templates can be overridden by placing them in the correct ``app/Resources``